archlinux-downgrade/downgrade/README.md

   --cached-only   only use cached packages
   --ignore        <prompt|always|never>
-                  whether to add packages to IgnorePkg --version       show downgrade version
+                  whether to add packages to IgnorePkg --any-candidate never prompt for version or location, just pick any candidate --version       show downgrade version
   -h, --help      show help script